ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 Examples of initiating Aspera high-speed transfers with Java are available in the [Using Aspera High-Speed Transfer](/docs/services/cloud-object-storage/libraries?topic=cloud-object-storage-java#java-examples-aspera) section.
 {: java}

-### Getting the SDK
-{: #aspera-sdk-python}
-{: python}

-There is two SDKS, Java and Python, which can be revealed in the links at the top of the page.
-Return to the top by [clicking here]( /docs/services/cloud-object-storage?topic=cloud-object-storage-aspera).
-{:note}

 The {{site.data.keyword.cos_full_notm}} and Aspera high-speed transfer Python SDKs are available from the Python Package Index (PyPI) software repository.
 {: python}